 Then we get to Ca’ Rezzonico, which takes us back to the 18th century, and to Campo San Barnaba, often used as a movie set.
 On the narrow finger of Punta della Dogana, between the Grand Canal and the Giudecca Canal, stands Santa Maria della Salute, an octagonal church linked to one of the most popular festivals in Venice.
 Look at the sea and at the islands in front of you – the Giudecca, San Giorgio.
 The view is fascinating.

 On our way back, we take Cal del Bastion and walk all the way to Peggy Guggenheim Collection, housed in the unfinished Palazzo Venier dei Leoni, deigned by the architect Lorenzo Boschetti.
 The museum includes a beautiful garden with works of art and an elegant, relaxed atmosphere.
 We’re also close to Palazzo Contarini Polignac, with its splendid Renaissance façade decorated with polychrome marble and rooms frescoed by Tiepolo, and to the Gallerie dell’Accademia, a museum displaying works by painters from Venice and Veneto, from Giorgione to Tintoretto, from Bellini to Canaletto.

 SANTA MARIA DEL GIGLIO

 And then, across the bridge called Ponte dell’Accademia, there’s Campo Santo Stefano: if we cross the large square and head east, we’ll reach La Fenice theater and Santa Maria del Giglio.
 Staying at the historical Ala Hotel, with its typical Venetian decorations and 18th century style, allows us to continue our journey back in time.
-And we’ll be ready to explore another part of Venice in the morning.
+And we’ll be ready to explore another part of this invisible city – which is so visible – in the morning.